jaalto/project--shell-script-performance-and-portability/README.md

 - If you know the files beforehand, preload them into memory.
-This can also lead to massive speed gains.
+This can also lead to substantial speed gains.
   In Linux, see
   [vmtouch](https://hoytech.com/vmtouch/).

-- If you have tasks that can be run concurrently, use [Perl] based [GNU parallel] for massive gains in performance.
+- If you have tasks that can be run concurrently, use [Perl] based [GNU parallel] for dramatic gains in performance.
 See also how to use [semaphores](https://www.gnu.org/software/parallel/sem.html#understanding-a-semaphore) ([tutorial](https://www.gnu.org/software/parallel/parallel_examples.html#example-working-as-mutex-and-counting-semaphore))